erorndev/erorndev.github.io/content/posts/es6-vs-commonjs.md

 #### Syntax
 CommonJS uses `require()` and `module.exports`, while ES6 uses `import` and `export` keywords.
-At first glance, it seems like just a different way to write the same thing, right?
-WRONG.
+At first glance, it seems like just a different way to write the same thing, right? **WRONG**.
 There’s more going on under the hood than just `require()` vs `import`.
 The way these modules load and handle exports is entirely different.

 #### Loading differences